<img src="https://www.webtraxs.com/webtraxs.php?id=gosuburban&amp;st=img" alt="">

 How Ineffective Filtration Impacts a System

 From condensation and air tools corrupted by rust to downtime because the system isn’t running optimally, issues from a missing or misused filter mean money lost.
-While loss of quality and efficiency is a common theme across the five cases above, each application has specific concerns you’ll need to address with your compressed air distributor.
+While the loss of quality and efficiency is a common theme across the five cases above, each application has specific concerns you’ll need to address with your compressed air distributor.

 Learn the Specific Needs of Your Compressed Air System